 - Disengaged students: There are times when a student might be resistant to completing their weekly lesson but may be open to sending their mentor a message.
 Staff should first attempt to activate that student's interest in the lesson.
-If this fails, consider using Conversations to help the mentee first build a relationship with their mentor.
+If this fails, consider using Chat to help the mentee first build a relationship with their mentor.
 As the connection to their mentor increases, the openness to engage in lessons can increase as well.

 - Building relationships: The curriculum intentionally builds relationships between pairs.
 However, the need to continually connect on a personal level varies from pair to pair, especially if a student or mentor is rematched during the program.
-For example, if a mentee feels their relationship isn't strong with the mentor, you can 1) recommend they send a personal message through Conversations or 2) nudge the mentor to send a message to strengthen their relationship.
+For example, if a mentee feels their relationship isn't strong with the mentor, you can 1) recommend they send a personal message through Chat or 2) nudge the mentor to send a message to strengthen their relationship.

 - Check in on important projects: Not everything a student needs to complete in the college process will be able to be completed during an iMentor class session.
 Likewise, some projects (completing the college list, working on the college essay, creating a resume) will span multiple weeks and vary by student.
-Conversations allows mentors and mentees to keep working towards the important milestones independently.
+Chat allows mentors and mentees to keep working towards the important milestones independently.